withcapsule/Docs/src/content/docs/privacy.md

 ### What analytics events contain

-Each event records the in-app screen path (for example `/upload`, `/download`, `/settings`) and an action name (for example `app_launched`, `upload_success`, `download_error`).
-Umami may also record general technical information such as:
+Each event records the in-app screen path (for example `/upload`, `/download`, `/settings`), an action name (for example `app_launched`, `upload_success`, `download_error`), and your device's screen resolution.

+Once per session, the app also records two device attributes so we can understand what hardware the app runs on:

-- device type, operating system and version,
+- device model
+- Android version

-- an approximate region/country derived from your IP address.
+Your approximate region/country is also derived on our server from the network connection your request arrives on.
 Consistent with how Umami works, **your IP address is not stored**; it is used only momentarily to derive an approximate region and is then immediately and completely discarded.
 Umami does not use tracking cookies, and unique-visitor counts are based on a daily-rotating, salted hash rather than a persistent identifier.
 There is no stable identifier that ties events back to you across days.

 ### Non-identifying attributes on some events